project-gemmi/gemmi/docs/cif-utils.rst

 serve as an illustration of how automated software can analyze hundreds of similar samples (fragment screening) and submit them quickly to the PDB.

-We can easily filter out group depositions -- that is why we stored group IDs when reading mmCIF files.
+We can easily filter out group depositions -- either using the group IDs that we extracted from mmCIF files or, like W&B, by excluding redundant entries based on unit cell and |Vm|.

-A systematic research of the same protein, with dozens PDB submissions, can also make a spot on our plot.
+Not all the dark spots are group depositions.
 For example, at |Vs|\ ≈66.5%, |dmin| 2.5-3A we can see the 20S proteasome studied by Huber *et al*.
-But this should not skew the final statistics significantly.
+A systematic research of the same important protein, with dozens PDB submissions.

 Entity weight
 -------------